hugowindisch/swallow/MANUAL.md

 - packages that implement standard apis (assert, http, events, http, glmatrix) that handle tasks that are already well defined in NodJS or CommonJS and are similar on the client and the server.

-- custom packages (visual, domvisual, config, utils) that implement apis that are specific to swallow and that let you create or use visual components.
+- custom packages (visual, domvisual, config, utils) that implement apis that are specific to swallowapps and that let you create or use visual components.

 - optional packages (baseui, domquery, doxhtml, sse) that implement other useful apis and extensions.
 You can also add your own extensions by adding more packages or porting NodeJS packages.